kandros/gomain/readme.md

 ## features

-- it files already axists it stops to prevent overrides
+- if files already axists it stops to prevent overrides
 - opens _main.go_ in your editor configured by the env variable `$EDITOR`

 ## usage